CFDHubUserGuide/UserGuide/Software.rst

 .. code-block:: console

-   $ nvcc --version
+   nvcc --version

 A useful command to check installation options and information about a certain software is:

 .. code-block:: console

-   $ spack info --all amgx
+   spack info --all amgx

 To see a list of all the dependencies which will be installed, along with information about the version and which compilers will be used, you can type:

 .. code-block:: console

-   $ spack spec amgx
+   spack spec amgx

-Here, by checking the list of dependencies, we can see that spack will try to install a newer version of CUDA, which is however incompatible with the NVIDIA drivers installed on the cluster, therefore we'll have to specify to spack that we want to use the version of CUDA which is already installed on the system, which can be done by editing the packages.yaml file at /spack/etc/spack/defaults:
+Here, by checking the list of dependencies, we can see that spack will try to install a newer version of CUDA, which is however incompatible with the NVIDIA drivers installed on the cluster, therefore we'll have to specify to spack that we want to use the version of CUDA which is already installed on the system, which can be done by editing the file ``/spack/etc/spack/defaults/packages.yaml``: and adding under "packages" the cuda specifications:

 .. code-block:: none